-Table 7.2-7 Memory Test Commands

-M1

-Memory tests M3 through M6 strobe the DIAGSYNC line on the GCP card whenever a memory error is detected.
+COMMAND DESCRIPTION NOTE Memory tests M3 through M6 strobe the DIAGSYNC line on the GCP card whenever a memory error is detected.
 This allows a logic analyzer to capture the state of the hardware at the time of the memory error.

-Test the GCP local memory.
+M1 Test the GCP local memory.
 This test starts at location X'0008' and tests all of local memory.
-It performs a stripes' pattern test of all bits for both 1's and 0's, coming from both directions.
+It performs a stripes pattern test of all bits for both 1's and 0's, coming from both directions.
 After all normal memory bits have been tested, the test above is repeated using the check bits.
 This test has no parameters.
-Errors are displayed in the following manner:

-00000100 Expected-5555 Received-5554 Bits in error-0001

-where the first field is the address where the error was detected, the second is the expected value, the third is the received value, and the fourth contains the bits in error as determined by the test.

-- M2 Test the error correction and detection circuitry of the local memory. - M3 Perform a simple and quick complement test.
+Errors are displayed in the following manner: 00000100 Expected-5555 Received-5554 Bits in error-0001 where the first field is the address where the error was detected, the second is the expected value, the third is the received value, and the fourth contains the bits in error as determined by the test.
+M2 Test the error correction and detection circuitry of the local memory.
+M3 Perform a simple and quick complement test.
 M3 reads a location, complements it, and then verifies that all bits have changed.
-For example, to test memory from X'0008' to X'03FF': - M38,400.(Entered in this form.)M3 8, 400.(Displayed in this form.)

-Note that the last location tested is X'3FE' (word address), which includes location X'3FF' (byte address).
-The end address corresponds to the first even address after the last address to be tested.
-A carriage return is output when the test is started, and another carriage return is output when the test has been completed successfully.
-Errors are displayed in the same way as in test M1.
+For example, to test memory from X'0008' to X'03FF': M38,400.(Entered in this form.)M3 8, 400.(Displayed in this form.)
+Note that the last location tested is $X'3FE'$ (word address), which includes location $X'3FF'$ (byte address).
+The end address corresponds to the first e address after the last address to be tested.
+A carriage return is output whe the test is started, and another carriage return is output when the test has been completed successfully.
+Errors are displayed in the same way as in te M1.

-Table 7.2-7 Memory Test Commands (continued)

-NÔTE

-For convenience, if the ending address is less than the starting address, the ending address is considered to be a byte-count.
+For convenience, if the ending address is less than the starting address, the ending address is considered to be a byte count.
 The M3 command accepts input in the form of: